pagkly/Zed/Investopedia4/How Fast Fashion Works.md

 Fast fashion is made possible by innovations in [[supply chain management]](https://www.investopedia.com/terms/s/scm.asp) (SCM) among fashion retailers.
 Its goal is to produce articles of clothing quickly that are cost-efficient.
 These clothes respond to fast-shifting consumer demands.
 The assumption is that consumers want high fashion at a low price.

 Fast fashion follows the concept of category management, linking the manufacturer with the consumer in a mutually beneficial relationship.
-The speed at which fast fashion happens requires this kind of collaboration, as the need to refine and accelerate supply chain processes is paramount.
+The speed at which fast fashion happens requires this kind of collaboration, as the need to refine and accelerate [[Supply|supply]] chain processes is paramount.

 ## Fast Fashion Leaders